Author:

 These judges and their docket responsibilities are outlined below:

-Consistently proving themselves as one of the top law firms in the Kansas City area, the Missouri DWI & Criminal Law Center has extensive experience working with these judges and knows how to develop the best defense for municipal court cases.
+Consistently proving themselves as one of the top law firms in the Kansas City area, the Benjamin Law Firm, LLC has extensive experience working with these judges and knows how to develop the best defense for municipal court cases.
 A city ordinance violation can result in up to $1,000 in fines as well as up to 180 days in jail, and wrongful convictions remain a serious problem even at the municipal level.

 To protect your freedom, future, and finances, you should never face the judges without a dedicated legal advocate by your side.
 Please contact us today for a free consultation.